EddieTheCubeHead/Scrim-Bot/ScrimBotPublic/README_en.md

 automatic or semi-automatic commands to setup a team.

-The commands for teams selection all start with '/teams' after that you can specify the criteria by which the teams are decided by. '/teams shuffle' is the most self- esplanatory method, literally shuffling the current players into two teams.
+The commands for teams selection all start with '/teams' after that you can specify the criteria by which the teams are decided with. '/teams shuffle' is the most self- exsplanatory method, literally shuffling the current players into two teams.
-'/teams balanced' takes advantage of the integrated elo-system, going through all team combinations and choosing the one that has the winrate prediction closest to 50% for either team. '/teams balancedrandom (thershold)' is almost the same as balanced, but users can specify a threshold (default=5) and the bot takes a random team combination which winrate prediction falls within the treshold of 50%, so that the default thershold yield winrates between 45% and 55%.
+'/teams balanced' takes advantage of the integrated elo-system, going through all team combinations and choosing the one that has the winrate prediction closest to 50% for either team. '/teams balancedrandom (thershold)' is almost the same as balanced, but users can specify a threshold (default=5) and the bot takes a random team combination where winrate prediction is at max the specified threshold away from 50%, so that the default thershold yield winrates between 45% and 55%.
 If the players don't like the current teams, '/teams clear' moves all players back to unassigned.

 With the '/teams pickup' the scrim can be transformed into a pickup game.
-By default the captains are assigned as two of the highest ranked players.
-But the way captains are chosen can be changed with '/teams pickup (criteria)' as either 'choose' or 'random', both of which should be self-explanatory.
-Once the captains have been chosen they can pick players from the unassigned players pool with '/pick' and mentioning the desired player.
+By default two of the highest ranked players are assigned as captains, but the way captains are chosen can be changed with '/teams pickup (criteria)' to either 'choose' or 'random', both of which should be self-explanatory.
+Once the captains have been chosen they can pick players from the unassigned player pool with '/pick' and mentioning the desired player.
 The picking order is ABBAABBA ('fair') by default, but can also be changed with an argument, so that '/teams pickup choose classic' let's you choose two captains, that pick players in the classic ABABABAB order. '/teams clear' resets the pickup game back into the default team selection process.

 Once the teams are ready, the command '/start' starts the scrim.
-If the channel the scrim is setup in is in a category that also has voice channels "Team 1" and "Team 2", the bot will wait for all players to join some voice channel (this is to prevent errors) and then move the teams to correct voice channels.
+If the channel the scrim is setup in is in a category that also has at least two voice channels, the bot will wait for all players to join some voice channel (this is to prevent errors) and then move the teams to correct voice channels.
 This behavior can be prevented by adding a "novoice" -argument to the start command ('/start novoice').
 Regardless of